 - Citizens and Permanent Residents of Australia, and citizens of New Zealand are ineligible.

-- International applicants are not eligible if they have already commenced the degree for which they are seeking an award unless they can establish that they were unable to apply in the previous round.
+- International applicants are not eligible if they have already commenced the degree for which they are seeking an award.

 - NOTE: If an applicant has previously been awarded an international higher degree by research scholarship by the University of Adelaide, and failed to successfully complete the corresponding academic program, that applicant will not be reconsidered for any future international higher degree by research scholarships.

 - How to Apply: To submit a formal application for admission and a scholarship via the online application system through this given link: https://www.adelaide.edu.au/graduatecentre/admission/

 - Supporting Documents: As part of the application, the applicants must submit all the required documents: Provide additional information when submitting your form.
 This information should be kept in your CV and includes your Scope ID, Google Scholar ID and/or ORCID (Open Researcher and Contributor ID).